arunsank/Twitter-Sentimental-Analysis/README.md

 # Files

+submit.html - Home page containing separate options to analyze and understand the stats about Donald trump and Hillary Clinton

-submit.html - Home page containing the word clouds for DOnald Trump and Hillary Clinton.These wordclouds contained the most prominent words spoken when tweeting about @realDonaldTrump and @HillaryClinton.
+WordCloud.html- This page contains the word clouds for Donald Trump and Hillary Clinton.These wordclouds contained the most prominent words spoken when tweeting about @realDonaldTrump and @HillaryClinton.

+Nodetmp.html - This page contains the nodes for Donald Trump.
+These are nodes from the n gram model with which we construct a force directed graph

+Nodehil.html - This page contains the nodes for Hillary Clinton.
+These are nodes from the n gram model with which we construct a force directed graph

+Wordgraph.html - This page contains the force Directed graph for Hillary Clinton.
+With this graph we could intuitively analyze the  top bigram , trigram and 4 gram nodes.

+Wordgraph2.html - This page contains the force Directed graph for Donald Trump.
+With this graph we could intuitively analyze the  top bigram , trigram and 4 gram nodes.

+Geoviz.html -  This page contains the cartogram for Donald Trump and Hillary Clinton.
+With this page we could effectively compare the amount of positive and negative tweets tweeted in each state for Donald trump and Hillary Clinton.
+The data here was collected at different times of the week and month and then normalized.
+The normalized data is then mapped to each state in the United States.

+Report.pdf - This contains the final report which summarizes the overall analysis performed the intuitions that were got and the cisualizations that were created

+# Folders

+Data - Contains the sourse data and other json files foe Geovisualization
+   |__ nst_2011.csv - The csv file that contains the data across each state
+   |__ The other files are built-in jsons that are required for Geovisualizing the data

+WordClouds - Contains Wordcloud inputs and outputs that were used for our visualization.

+lib - Contains javascript libraries that are required